flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 ---
-title: Embedding Flutter on the Web
+title: Embedding Flutter on the web
 short-title: Embedding Flutter web
 description: Learn the different ways to embed Flutter views into web content.
 ---